 Sub-objective #1

-Build, enable, and maintain demand for energy efficient projects, products, and services in all sectors and industries to ensure interest in, knowledge of benefits of, or awareness of how to obtain energy efficiency products and/or services.
+Demand: Build, enable, and maintain demand for energy efficient projects, products, and services in all sectors and industries to ensure interest in, knowledge of benefits of, or awareness of how to obtain energy efficiency products and/or services.
 [Activity e.g., educating customers, building demand]

 Sub-objective #2

-Build, enable, and maintain supply chains to increase the capability and desire of market actors to supply energy efficient projects, products, and/or services and to increase the ability, capability, and desire of market actors to perform/ensure quality installations that optimizes energy efficiency savings.
+Supply: Build, enable, and maintain supply chains to increase the capability and desire of market actors to supply energy efficient projects, products, and/or services and to increase the ability, capability, and desire of market actors to perform/ensure quality installations that optimizes energy efficiency savings.
 [Activity e.g., training contractors]

+Note: Consider whether “motivation: is a better term than “desire”?

 Sub-objective #3

-Build, enable, and maintain partnerships between with consumers, governments, advocates, contractors, suppliers, manufacturers, community-based organizations and/or others to obtain delivery and/or funding efficiencies for energy efficiency projects, products, and/or services and added value for partners.
+Partnerships: Build, enable, and maintain partnerships between with consumers, governments, advocates, contractors, suppliers, manufacturers, community-based organizations and/or other entities to obtain delivery and/or funding efficiencies for energy efficiency projects, products, and/or services and added value for partners.
 [Activity e.g., building partnerships]

+Note: Get right grammar…

 Sub-objective #4

-Build, enable, and maintain innovation and accessibility in technology, approaches, and services development to increase cost-effectiveness value of, decrease costs of, increase energy efficiency of, and/or increase scale of and/or access to emerging or existing energy efficient projects, products, and/or services.
+Innovation and Accessibility: Build, enable, and maintain innovation and accessibility in technology, approaches, and services development to increase cost-effectiveness value of, decrease costs of, increase energy efficiency of, and/or increase scale of and/or access to emerging or existing energy efficient projects, products, and/or services.
 [Activity e.g., moving beneficial technologies towards greater cost-effectiveness]

 Sub-objective #5

-Build, enable, and maintain greater, broader, and/or more equitable access to capital and program coordination to increase affordability of and investment in energy efficient projects, products, or services.
+Access to Capital: Build, enable, and maintain greater, broader, and/or more equitable access to capital and program coordination to increase affordability of and investment in energy efficient projects, products, or services.
 [Activity e.g., access to capital]

 Primary Objective

 “Supporting the long-term success of the energy efficiency market”

+Should we define energy efficiency market—e.g., “Individuals and organizations participating in transactions with one another for energy efficiency products and services including customers and market actors.”

+Work on this for report ahead of next meeting.

 Principles for Metric-Setting/Application